-The second birthstone for March is bloodstone, a dark-green stone flecked with vivid red spots of iron oxide.
-Generally found embedded in rocks or in riverbeds as pebbles, primary sources for this stone are India, Brazil, and Australia.
+The second birthstone for March is bloodstone, a dark-green gemstone flecked with vivid red spots of iron oxide.
+Generally found embedded in rocks or riverbeds as pebbles, primary sources for this gemstone are India, Brazil, and Australia.

-Bloodstone is sometimes also known as another name, Blood Jasper.
-But really these stones are chalcedony, a crypto crystalline quartz.
-There are two forms of bloodstone: one is more transparent (heliotrope) with red spots while the other is more opaque (plasma) and has little or no red spots.
+Bloodstone is sometimes known by another name—Blood Jasper—although it’s actually chalcedony, which is a cryptocrystalline quartz.
+There are two forms of bloodstone: heliotrope, which is more transparent with red spots, and plasma, which is more opaque and has little or no red spots.

-For those looking for a good quality bloodstone, it is generally considered that a solid green color with visible veins of red is best.
-It also comes in many shapes and cuts including traditional cuts like emerald, oval, and cushion.
+For those looking for good-quality bloodstone gems, a solid green color with visible veins of red is usually considered the best.
+It also comes in many shapes and cuts, including traditional cuts like emerald, oval, and cushion.

-Bloodstone may not have the overt beauty of aquamarine, but many prize this stone for its symbolism and other properties.
+Bloodstone may not have the overt beauty of aquamarine, but many people value this gemstone for its symbolism and other properties.